lorainemnrc/recsys-socmed-marketing/README.md

 <h1 style="color: #1048CB"><b>Highlights</b></h1>

 <p align="justify">
-&emsp;Influencers can be categorized into three groups: (1) News and Entertainment outlets, (2) Celebrities, and (3) Social Media Micro- and Macro-influencers.
+&emsp;Influencers can be categorized into three groups: (1) <strong><em>News and Entertainment outlets<strong/><em/>, (2) <strong><em>Celebrities<strong/><em/>, and (3) <strong><em>Social Media Micro- and Macro-influencers<strong/><em/>.
 Different brands and companies will have varying preferences on who to collaborate with, hinged on a few crucial factors: budget, intended reach or scope of influence, and whether or not the influencer's values match theirs. </p>

 <p align="justify">
-&emsp;Depending on the goal, our Content-Based Recommendation system, with an average relevance score of 0.90, can guide a brand in choosing the right influencer to partner with in their marketing campaigns.
+&emsp;Depending on the goal, our Content-Based Recommendation system, with an <strong><em>average relevance score of 0.90<strong/><em/>, can guide a brand in choosing the right influencer to partner with in their marketing campaigns.
 An efficient recommender system can afford brands several advantages. </p>

 <p align="justify">
 &emsp;An influencer whose values, audience, and interests align with the brand's target market ensures efforts are targeted, and the campaign's message reaches the right people.
 Influencer marketing can be more cost-effective than traditional advertising methods.
 Although high agency fees and commissions can be a limiting factor, it makes using a recommender system more cost-effective - allowing brands to identify influencers with a suitable audience size and engagement rate that fit their budget. </p>

 <p align="justify">
 &emsp; Based on the goals for using it, a business can save man-hours that could've been spent in scouring the social media sites for potential partners.
-With this system, the business is already given a short-list of where to start that is more or less in line with their values as a business. </p>
+With this system, the business is already given a short list of where to start that is more or less in line with its values as a business. </p>

 <p align="justify">
-&emsp;On the inverse, this system can also be used by influencers to look at potential business partners that they can reach out to.
-This may give them busienss opportutnities that otherwise they would have not gotten. </p>
+&emsp; On the inverse, this system can also be used by influencers to look at potential business partners that they can reach out to.
+This may give them business opportunities that otherwise they would have not gotten. </p>